| << Click to Display Table of Contents >> Navigation: Initiatives > Develop > Module Level |

 •View the Cited Resources at every level that lists all resources used or cited anywhere below the selected table of contents item on the Develop tab.

-•Lock the table of contents item to prevent edits from taking place.
+•Lock the table of contents item and all lower/child table of contents items to prevent edits from taking place.

-•Unlock a locked table of contents item to allow edits to take place again.
+•Unlock a locked table of contents item and all lower/child table of contents items to allow edits to take place again.

 •Expand up to three levels of sub-folders at a time.
 Selecting the module level and then Expand opens the tree down to the EO level, including the Overview and Summary folders.